Is Airbnb Safe?

 d.
 Don’t hit the road without antivirus and firewall protection

 A good firewall will significantly reduce the chances of malware or ransomware infection.
 For your company devices, we can recommend our next-gen antivirus, Thor Vigilance Enterprise, which offers unparalleled threat intelligence, EDR, forensics and firewall integration.
-Simple Antivirus protection is no longer enough.
+Simple standalone security solutions are no longer enough.